lpesenti/Archimedes_repo/README.md

   the [Picoradiant tiltmeter and direct ground tilt measurements at the Sos Enattos site](https://link.springer.com/article/10.1140/epjp/s13360-021-01993-w) article.
 * Manually can be uncommented the plot relative to the main sources of noise of the Archimedes prototype.

-#### Arc_compressor.py

-* This script was used to perform some compression test on data taken by the Archimedes prototype.
-However, it is in an unstable and unreviewed version.

-#### config.ini

-* In this file are contained several variables needed for the analysis on the Archimedes experiment data.
-* The values of the variable present must be changed especially the ones related to paths variables.

 ## ET_sensors